thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

 Generating Configuration Files
 ''''''''''''''''''''''''''''''

-The default process is to not generate any actual config files - these are instead kept in memory to be passed to c++.
+The default process is to not generate any actual config files - these are instead kept in memory to be passed to C++.
 However, the configs can be written to a file using :func:`write_config() <pycoalescence.simulation.Simulation.write_config>`, which may be useful for storing simulation parameters outside of the simulation database.